infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ### Meaningful sequence

-In iOS, screen elements are consumed from the top left to the bottom right.
+On iOS, screen elements are consumed from the top left to the bottom right.
 This is a standard way in which most screens work correctly in most scenarios.
 Still, we should always provide the best experience to the user, even if elements are not structured in a preferred way.

 #### ✅ Success techniques

 As mentioned in the "Element relationship", we can define sequences on the same or parent-child level to get the element’s context.
 We provide a better user experience and more information to the user by doing that.

 Still, sometimes, we need to provide an exact order of the elements on some screen or inside some component.
-To define that should be used an array of` accessibilityElements`.
-All elements defined in the array will be accessed in the order of how they are specified in the array.
+To define that an array of` accessibilityElements` should be used.
+All elements defined in the array will be accessed in the order in which they are specified in the array.

 ```swift
 final class SomeViewController: UIViewController {